 All required work must be in on time in order that the student may benefit from the corrections and study for future examinations.
 Assigned outside work is due on the dates specified by the instructor.
 No late work is accepted.
-All work is submitted via F. A. Davis or Blackboard.
+All work is submitted via ATI or Blackboard.

 Students should retain a photocopy or computer-accessible file of all assignments turned in.
 Always have a backup copy.
-All work is submitted via F.A.
-Davis Course or in the Blackboard classroom.
+All work is submitted via ATI or in the Blackboard classroom.

 Assignments are not accepted by email.
-You must submit via F.A.
-Davis course or via Blackboard depending upon the assignment and it is your responsibility to make sure that you do not upload blank documents and that your document can be opened on a PC, because not all Mac files are able to convert.
+You must submit via ATI or via Blackboard depending upon the assignment and it is your responsibility to make sure that you do not upload blank documents and that your document can be opened on a PC, because not all Mac files are able to convert.
 If you submit a blank document or a file that cannot be opened, it will not be accepted, unless informing instructor a minimum of two hours prior to deadline.
 If within this timeframe, instructor can clear the previous attempt and allow student to resubmit before the deadline.
 Again, it is your responsibility to make sure it is compatible and not blank.